 Gameflip is truly unique in that not only does it deal with buying and selling games and other electronics, but it also offers what it calls Gameflip Gigs.
 These are actual gigs in which people market their skills to other customers.

 For example, people will advertise their video editing skills to help others, or someone will train players to be better online.
-I love a good community, so this mash-up of selling games as well as unique services seriously rules.
+I love a good community, so this is a place where you can sell video games as well as unique services seriously rules.

 eBay allows people to bid on objects that people are selling in an electronic auction.
 You could sell games individually or even create a bulk package to make more money and offload as much merchandise as possible.

 Plus, eBay is a reputable seller, so you can rest easy knowing that there won’t be any fraudulent buyers or activity.

 Playerup has a great dashboard of stuff to both buy and sell.
 For example, right on the front page, they have high-level Clash of Clans accounts for sale.

 Even on Steam and Reddit, they have communities dedicated to selling via Playerup.
 They have plenty of tutorials and FAQs to help a potential buyer and seller take part in in-game commerce.